-- Most email clients do not automatically download and display images.
+Most email clients don't automatically download and display images.

-- You will not be able to include multiple hyperlinks in the image.
+You won’t be able to include multiple hyperlinks in the image.

 If you use an image for your signature, your email is more likely to end up in the recipient’s junk folder, or spam filters may block it.